 Cost: AU$41.00 per night (powered)

-Although it sounds expensive, this was one of the best camping spots in Victoria and a fabulous price for the location on Mornington Peninsula as well as the excellent facilities.
+As one of the most popular Melbourne day trips, we knew camping on Mornington Peninsula wasn’t going to be cheap.
+Although it sounds expensive, this was one of our favourite campsites in Victoria and a fabulous price for the location as well as the excellent facilities.
 We had a little mix up with our reservation (not the campgrounds fault) and the staff were so helpful and friendly that we cannot recommend it enough.
 The fact each pitch had hedges around it for extra privacy and small toilet cabins that made our pitch practically ensuite were further reasons this is one of the best camping spots in Victoria.
+We also spent Valentines night here which was one of our most hilarious memories from camping in Australia.

 Cost: AU$36.90 (powered), 10% discount applied

-Camping on Great Ocean Road was one of our favourite memories from our time in Australia and Kennett River is the main reason for this.
-As far as best camping spots in Victoria go, I don’t think you’ll find a more perfect campsite with a beautiful beach at the front and trees filled with wild koalas to the back it was an incredible experience.
-The facilities were perfect, staff friendly and pitches were surprisingly spacious considering it was a campsite on the Great Ocean Road.
+Camping on Great Ocean Road was another favourite memory from our time in Australia and Kennett River is the main reason for this.
+As far as best camping spots in Victoria go, I don’t think you’ll find a more perfect campsite with a beautiful beach at the front and trees filled with wild koalas to the back – it was an incredible experience.
+The facilities were perfect, staff friendly and pitches were surprisingly spacious considering it was nearby the Koala walk which is one of the most popular stops on the Great Ocean Road.

-It is possible to park and just do the koala walk next to the campsite but we recommend camping here overnight as it is at sunset when the koalas are most active, we even witnessed one cross the road and one climb down from the tree past our van.
-It was an unforgettable experience and one of the best camping spots in Australia for tents and vans alike.
+It is possible to park and just do the koala walk next to the campsite but we recommend camping here overnight as it is at sunset when the koalas are most active, we even witnessed one cross the road and one climb down from the tree above our van.
+It was an unforgettable experience and one of the best campsites in Australia for tents and vans alike.

 Cost: AU$34.20 per night (powered)

 In all honesty, this is not only one of the best camping spots in Victoria but hands down our favourite campsite in Australia.
 I genuinely do not know where to begin explaining how incredible this campsite is.
-The location is in the heart of the Grampian Mountains so the views are insane not to mention there are an abundance of friendly kangaroos and beautiful birds.
+The location is in the heart of the Grampian Mountains (another popular Melbourne day trip) so the views are insane not to mention there are an abundance of friendly kangaroos and beautiful birds.

 Cost: AU$31.51 per night (powered), 20% discount applied

-There is probably one reason you are searching for the best camping in South Australia – wine.
-Barossa valley is the wine capital of Australia and camping here is an ideal way to be in the heart of the wineries. . . or an easy stumble home after a tasting or 10.
+There is probably one reason you are searching for the best campsites in South Australia – wine.
+Barossa valley is the country’s wine capital and camping here is an ideal way to be in the heart of the wineries… or an easy stumble home after a tasting or 10.

 We researched the best camping in South Australia for a long time as we had a strict criteria and Barossa Valley Discovery Park ticked every box.
 Not only was it within walking distance of wineries, but better yet it offered bike hire for AU$40.00 per person per day so we were able to avoid paying for an expensive bus tour and could cycle at our own pace.

 The pitch was large and there was also a swimming pool and kids play ground.
-The staff were not the friendliest to be honest but we had possibly been spoiled with the customer service we’d received thus far camping in Australia.
+The staff were not the friendliest to be honest, they were quite abrupt and not very helpful when we tried to arrange wine to be dropped off from our tour but we had possibly been spoiled with the customer service we’d received thus far camping in Australia.

 Cost: AU$25.00 per night (cash only – powered)